Bertrand/handlebars-objc/README.md

 Helpers generally help formatting raw data from your models (think iso 8601 dates) while block helpers provide support for custom iterators and conditional constructs.

-Blocks helpers have even been used to implement a clean cache-compatible compositional view system in ruby-on-rails.
+Blocks helpers have even been used to implement a clean cache-compatible compositional view system in ruby-on-rails at Fotonauts: the Reporter application (http://www.fotopedia.com/reporter) uses a compositional view system and is able to render its page exactly the same way server-side and client side.
+It is written in Ruby, renders server-side templates within a Java front end using Handlebars.java and renders the exact same templates client side using Handlebars.js.
+All this thanks to Handlebars and a handful of very simple helpers shared between the Java and Javascript implementation.

 Handlebars implementations are available for [Javascript](http://handlebarsjs.com/), [Java](https://github.com/jknack/handlebars.java), [Ruby](https://github.com/cowboyd/handlebars.rb)  (via [therubyracer](https://github.com/cowboyd/therubyracer)) and [PHP](https://github.com/XaminProject/handlebars.php).